-In the midst of all the love in the air, I often think about those whom have lost loved ones, and those that see this time as an internal conflict between choosing tears of sadness and/or joyous-filled memories.
-While everyone is smiling, somewhere deep inside someone has the wish that they might see that loved one once again.
-There are questions lurking in the back of their mind: where are they, are they well, and will I really see them again?
+In the midst of all the love in the air, I often think about those who have lost loved ones, and those that see this time as an internal conflict between choosing tears of sadness and joyous memories.
+While some people are smiling, others wish to see that loved one once again.
 Somewhere inside, their only wish is to open up a Christmas gift and have that loved one pop out like a Jack-in-the-Box.

-It may never make sense, but someday when we arrive at destiny, we will understand it all.
+It may never make sense, but someday you will smile again.
 Until then, don’t let go of your faith or the wonderful memories.